PiotrRut/ATSFrontend/README.md

 We have chosen to create the system as a web app, based purely on React for the user interface, and Node & Express server-side, with MongoDB as our database.
 There is a separate repository for backend to this project, which handles the server requests and database connection, and is available [here](https://github.com/PiotrRut/ATSBackend).

 Since the project specification does not require the system to be working on mobile devices, there is no mobile and responsiveness optimisation to this web app.

-### Installation

-In order to run the front on of the website, clone this repository, and run `yarn start` inside it.
-This will run the app in development mode, available at http://localhost:3000.